-The Board Advisory Committee on Education reviews and advises Laureate's management on academic matters and new education products and technologies.The BACE meets three times a year to report to Laureate's board of directors.
+The Board Committee on Education reviews and advises Laureate's management on academic matters and new education products and technologies.The BCE meets three times a year to report to Laureate's board of directors.

-The members of Laureate’s Board Advisory Committee on Education are:
+The members of Laureate’s Board Committee on Education are:

 Judith Rodin is president of the Rockefeller Foundation, one of the world’s leading philanthropic organizations.
 She was previously president of the University of Pennsylvania and provost of Yale University.